MiSTer-devel/PC88_MiSTer/readme.md

 # [NEC PC8801](https://en.wikipedia.org/wiki/PC88) for [MiSTer Platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki)

 This is the port of the [PC8801 MKII SR](http://fpga8801.seesaa.net/category/21233167-1.html) core by Puu-san.

+- Thanks to Puu-san for the core
-Thanks for the help of Alanswx and Kitrinx
+- Thanks for the help of Alanswx and Kitrinx
-Thanks to Sorgelig
+- Thanks to Sorgelig

 ## Features
 * Modes N, N88V1L, N88V1H, N88V2